NaluKit/nalu/etc/wiki/xx. Controller & Component.md

 * eventbus: instance of the application wide event bus
 * router: instance of the router

-To tell Nalu, that this class is a controller, you to annotate the class with `Controller`.
+To tell Nalu, that this class is a controller, you have to annotate the class with `Controller`.
 Nalu will automatically create an instance for each class annotated with `@Controller` in case the route of the controller gets triggered. (except in cases where the controller is cached.)

 A controller requires a